xpl/string.ify/README.md

 ### With Symbols

 If you don't know what they are, [read this article](http://blog.keithcirkel.co.uk/metaprogramming-in-es6-symbols/).
 Symbols are awesome!
-They allow to add hidden properties to arbitrary objects, like metadata. **String.ify** uses this mechanism to implement custom formatters on rendered objects:
+They allow to add hidden properties (i.e. metadata) to arbitrary objects. **String.ify** uses this mechanism to implement custom formatters on rendered objects:

 ```javascript
 Boolean.prototype[Symbol.for ('String.ify')] = function () {